Credit Card Penalty APRs: Why They Could Last Forever

 Federal law allows credit card issuers to impose a penalty interest rate if you become more than 60 days delinquent on your credit card payment.
 As the name suggests, it's a sort of punishment for your missed credit card payments.
 You lose the interest rate you’re currently enjoying, even if it's a promotional rate, and your finance charges will be calculated under the much higher penalty rate for at least six months.

-If You Get a Penalty Rate That Doesn't Expire
+When Your Penalty Rate Doesn't Expire

-Make sure you understand what actions will cause the penalty rate so you can avoid having it imposed at all, even if it expires after 6 months on your credit card.
-For credit cards that don’t have a penalty rate, be aware that there may be punitive fees instead, e.g. a late payment fee, that is equally unattractive.
+Your credit card APR can have a significant impact on your finances.
+Make sure you understand what actions will cause the penalty rate so you can avoid having it imposed at all, even if it expires after six months.
+For credit cards that don’t have a penalty rate, be aware that there may be other punitive fees instead, such as a late payment fee, which are equally unattractive.